 This is a concern for many smaller employers.
 If you’re afraid of hiring your first employee for this reason, why not consider either outsourcing some work or taking someone on part-time initially or look at some of the government schemes?
 This will take some of the load off you, and you can get to work on growing the business.
 More money coming in might mean that you can eventually afford an employee after all.

 Are you afraid that they won’t do the job as well as you?

 Everyone makes mistakes, and you’ve probably made plenty in your career, I know I have.
 Employees might make mistakes but taking the time to help them learn and improve is a sound investment.
 When they do get it right, you’ll get your precious time back so you can work on the things that really matter.

 You never know, they may even be able to do something better than you do it or come up with a way to do something better, that you’ve never thought of.

 Want to understand more about this, then sign up for the three videos and downloads here and understand how having an employee will make life better.

 Are you overwhelmed and just don’t know where to start?

 Hiring your first employee can be daunting.
 You have to get the basics right, but what then?
 How do you help them learn and develop?
 How do you keep them motivated?
 Or have those difficult conversations to nip those niggling issues in the bud?

-My Success with Employees membership will help you navigate being a new employer and you’ll get help, support, and advice that goes way beyond the basics.
+My “Manager’s Academy” membership will help you navigate being a new employer and managing and you’ll get help, support, and advice that goes way beyond the basics.

-Want to find out more about how Success with Employees can help you feel less afraid of hiring your first employee?
+Want to find out more about how “The Manager’s Academy” can help you feel less afraid of hiring your first employee?
 Click here to find out more about the membership and sign up.